rtjfarrimond/rtjfarrimond.github.io/index.markdown

 of my ramblings on software.
 Posts are made as a means of helping me think, reflect, and learn; they are not intended to be authoritative and I claim no particular expertise on any of the topics discussed here.
 Any discussion and feedback is greatly encouraged and warmly received!
+You can find links to my socials at the bottom of each page.